jamez2128/ppassdb/README.md

 ```

 #### <a name="Operations-ppassdb">Operations
-- `-h`, `--help`	To shows this help message
+- `help`, `--help`				To shows this help message.
-- `-E`		For adding and encrypting text files.
+- `add`, `insert`				For adding and encrypting text files.
-- `-D`		For decrypting text file.
+- `open`					For decrypting and opening an encrypted
+					text file.
-- `-L`		Lists all the added encrypted text files.
-If -i
+- `list`, `ls`				Lists all the added encrypted text
+					files.If a sub directory is not
-		is not specified, it will list all encrypted files
+					specified, it will list all encrypted
-		from all groups.
+					files from all subdirectories.
-- `-P`		Outputs the path to where all the encrypted
+- `location`, `pwd`				Outputs the path to where all the
-		files will be stored.
+					encrypted files will be stored.

 #### <a name="Options-ppassdb"></a>Options
-- `-n`      Pushes feedback messages to notifications (Only works on Linux)
+- `--notify`				Pushes feedback messages to
+					notifications.
+(Only works on Linux)

 ##### Specific for `-E` only:
+- `--qr-code=`\</path/to/image.png\>		Decodes QR Code and encrypts the text.
+					If it is an OTP.
+It is highly
+					recommended to specify --otp to
+					validate it when encrypting.
-- `-g`       Auto generates a random string and encrypts it.
+- `--generate`				Auto generates a random string and
+					encrypts it.
-- `-a` <NUMBER>	Specify the number of characters to randomly generate.
+- `--char-length=`\<NUMBER\>			Specify the number of characters to
+					randomly generate.
-- `-t` <STRING>	Specify the type of characters to randomly generate.
+- `--char-type=`\<STRING\>			Specify the type of characters to
+					randomly generate.
-	- `[:graph:]` - All printable characters, except whitespace
+	[:graph:] - All printable characters, except whitespace
-	- `[:alnum:]` - All letters and numbers
+	[:alnum:] - All letters and numbers
-	- `[:alpha:]` - Letters only
+	[:alpha:] - Letters only
-	- `[:lower:]` - Capital letters only
+	[:lower:] - Capital letters only
-	- `[:upper:]` - Small letters only
+	[:upper:] - Small letters only
-	- `[:digit:]` - Numbers only
+	[:digit:] - Numbers only
-	- For more options, refer to the `tr` manual
+	For more options, refer to the tr manual
-- `-r` <GPG-ID>	Encrypts it with a existing user ID name made with a key pair.
+`--recipient=`\<GPG ID\>			Encrypts it with a existing user
+					ID name made
-	Without this option, it will use symetric encryption instead.
+					with a key pair.
+Without this option,
+					it will use symetric encryption
+					instead.
-- `-m`	Encrypts a multi-line text instead of a single line.
+- `--multi-line`				Encrypts a multi-line text instead
+					of a single line.
 ##### Specific to both `-D` and `-E`:
-- `-d`	This option will not attempt to copy to clipboard.
+- `-n`, `--no-clip`				This option will not attempt to
+					copy to clipboard.
-- `-c`      Clears the clipboard after a period of time.
+- `-l`, `--clear`				Clears the clipboard after a period
-- `-f` <FILENAME>     This will be the input file name. `/` are not allowed in this
-        option and will be replaced with `_` if present.
-- `-i` <ID NAME>      An identifier to group encrypted files.
-This is optional and if
-        this option is not called, it will use the default folder.
+					of time.
-- `-s`      Shows the text.
-This will return a successful exit status even if
+- `-o`, `--show-secret`			Shows the text.
+This will return a
+					successful exit status even if the
-        the clipboard failed.
+					clipboard failed.
-- `-j`      Puts text to the generated html to copy it from the web browser.
+- `--html`					Puts text to the generated html to
+					copy it from the web browser.
-- `-k`	Forgets password after an operation was performed
+- `--forget`				Forgets password after an operation
+					was performed
-- `-o`	For decryption, it converts the OTP URL to OTP code.
-For
+- `--otp`					For decryption, it converts the OTP
+					URL to OTP code.
+For encryption, it
-	encryption, it verifies and tell information about the
+					verifies and tell information about the
-	OTP URL to encrypt so to know whether the URL is valid
+					OTP URL to encrypt so to know whether
-	for code generation.
+					the URL is valid for code generation.
+- `--show-qr-code`				Encodes text to QR code.
+It is useful
+					to scan OTP URL's to authenticator
+					apps on phones.
+If you are using it for
+					OTP's, it is recommended to use the
+					--otp option to validate it.

 #### Examples
 ##### Lists all encrypted file: